TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 ### First login

-When TheHive starts the first time, you need to login using the credential of the *"admin"* user indicated above (`admin@thehive.local` / `secret`), and you will be redirected to the administration home page: **List of organisations**
+When TheHive starts the first time, you need to login using the credential of the *"admin"* user indicated above (`admin@thehive.local` / `secret`), and you will be redirected to the administration home page: **List of organisations**.

 ![initial-page](./files/initial-page.png)

-Note that this organisation cannot be deleted.
+Note that this organisation **cannot be deleted**.

 Possible operations for the *"admin"* users (members of the *"admin"* organisation) are accessible from the "Admin" menu located on the header bar:

 ![Admin menu](./files/admin-menu.png)

-Let's create an organisation and its users.
+*admin* Organisation cannot manage Cases. so let's create an organisation and its users.

 ### Create an organisation